jamesmoss/jamesmoss.github.com/_posts/2011-10-31-blog-redesign.md

 ## Hosting

-The beauty of having flat HTML files is that you can host your site [literally](http://www.instructables.com/id/ServDuino-Arduino-Webserver/) anywhere, no need to install and configure complex web servers (I'm looking at you Apache).
+The beauty of having flat HTML files is that you can host your site [literally](http://www.instructables.com/id/ServDuino-Arduino-Webserver/) anywhere, there's no need to install and configure complex web servers (I'm looking at you Apache).